-- Please include a footer on a single line including three items across the page on one line: your name, the date, and the assignment title as listed in the Course Requirements section of the syllabus or Class Schedule. - Documents are to be saved in MS Word format, MS PPT, or PDF format for submission.
+- Please include a Header for the paper on a single line three items across the Header: your name, the date, and the assignment title as listed in the Course Requirements section of the syllabus or Class Schedule. - Documents are to be saved in MS Word format, MS PPT, or PDF format for submission.
 I WILL NOT ACCEPT ANY OTHER FORMAT (ie., Pages, Keynote, Google Docs, Google Slides) - Important: For all written assignments submitted in class few as they are -- Please staple all the pages together when submitting a writing assignment